elsoukicarol/my-task-manager/README.md

-## Project Overview: Task Management Redux Slice
+## Project Overview: Task Management Redux

 This documentation provides an overview of the taskSlice created with Redux Toolkit.
 This slice manages a list of tasks, enabling operations such as adding, updating, deleting, and filtering tasks based on priority.
 Tasks are also persisted in local storage to maintain state across browser sessions.